-Indicate the date when the treatment was stopped.
-If the treatment is still in progress, select Ongoing.
+If the answer to the previous question is Yes, indicate the date when anti-complement treatment stopped.
 In case the date is not known, report Unknown.

 If there were more drugs given during one line of treatment add more copies of the page, if using the paper form.
 It is also possible to add more fields in the online EBMT Registry application to report multiple drugs there.